 The Plan is a contributory defined contribution plan for members of the Academic staff of The University of Western Ontario (the "University") and other participating employers.
 The Plan is sponsored by the University and the legal plan Administrator is the Academic Staff Pension Board (the "Pension Board").
-The Pension Board is independent of the University and is responsible for selecting the Plans' custodian, investment managers, auditors and professional advisors.
-Effective October 1, 2016, Sun Life Financial ("Sun Life") became the custodian of each of the funds, replacing Northern Trust.
+The Pension Board is independent of the University and is responsible for selecting the Plan's custodian, investment managers, auditors and professional advisors.

 Under the terms of the Plan, members, the University and other participating employers contribute to the Plan.
 Upon retirement, death or termination of employment, an employee's total accumulated entitlement is equal to the amounts he or she has contributed and those that have been contributed on his or her behalf plus the pro-rata share of net investment earnings.
-On retirement, the employee's pension is provided through the purchase of annuity contracts from life insurance companies selected by the Administrators of the Plan, or at the direction of the member, the funds may be transferred to a registered retirement savings plan ("RRSP") or a registered retirement income fund ("RRIF").
+On retirement, the employee's pension is provided through the purchase of annuity contracts from life insurance companies selected by the Administrators of the Plan, or at the direction of the member, the funds may be transferred to a registered retirement savings plan ("RRSP") or as registered retirement income fund ("RRIF").
 Locked in funds, which are transferred, must go to a locked in retirement account ("LIRA"), a life income fund ("LIF") or a locked in retirement income fund ("LRIF").
 The University may purchase deferred annuities on behalf of members eligible for retirement under the Plan.
 The assets related to these purchases are transferred at the time of purchase.

 Certain former members of the Plan were entitled to a defined benefit pension.
 Former members who were employed by the University and who had attained age 45 on July 1, 1970 received, on retirement, the greater of the pension provided on a defined contribution basis and the pension payable under the defined benefit provisions that were in effect before the Plan design changed to defined contribution.
-All members who were entitled to a defined benefit pension have now retired and a paid up group annuity contract underwrites the monthly payments.
+All members who were entitled to a defined benefit pension have now retired and a paid up group annuity contract underwrites the monthly payments, and accordingly the defined benefit pension is no longer an obligation of the Plan.

-PENSION PLAN FOR MEMBERS OF THE ACADEMIC STAFF

-Notes to Financial Statements (continued)
+PENSION PLAN FOR MEMBERS OF THE ACADEMIC STAFF Notes to Financial Statements (continued)